-- Hon Sue Ellery, Minister for Education and Training - Ms Lisa Rodgers Director General, Department of Education - Ms Philippa Beamish Burton reappointed 27 July 2021 - Mr Jay Peckitt reappointed 27 July 2021 - Ms Joanne Harris reappointed 27 July 2021 of the Act provides for the requirement that the provisions of the
+- Hon Sue Ellery MLC, Minister for Education and Training (previous Chairperson and ceased 14 December 2022)

+- Ms Lisa Rodgers Director General, Department of Education (Chairperson)

+- Ms Philippa Beamish Burton

+- Mr Jay Peckitt

+- Ms Joanne Harris.

 The Trust was supported in the administration of its responsibilities by the Department of Education (the Department).